espressif/idf-eclipse-plugin/README.md

 <a name="ConfigureLaunchTerminal"></a>
 # Viewing Serial Output
-To see the serial output in Eclipse, we need to configure the Eclipse terminal to connect to the serial port.
+To see the serial output in Eclipse, we need to configure the `ESP-IDF Serial Monitor` to connect to the serial port.

 * Click on the `Open a Terminal` icon from the toolbar
-* Choose `Serial Terminal` from the terminal drop-down
+* Choose `ESP-IDF Serial Monitor` from the terminal drop-down
-* Select `Serial Port` for your board.
-Example: `/dev/cu.SLAB_USBtoUART`
+* Select `Serial Port` for your board if it's not detected.
+Baud Rate and Serial Port settings are auto-configured by default.
-* Configure the remaining settings and click on Ok to launch the Eclipse terminal, which will listen to the USB port
+* Click on `OK` to launch the terminal, which will listen to the USB port

 ![](docs/images/10_serial_terminal.png)